xmaple555/C-Programming-Note/README.md

 printf("%d", myNum);  //10
 printf("%p", &myNum); //0x7ffe077e7fd4
 ```
-To get the variable's address, use the reference operator `&` before the variable's name.
+To get the address of a variable, use the reference operator `&` before the name of the variable.

-In the above example, we can see that myNum's address is 0x7ffe077e7fd4. &myNum is a pointer that points to myNum.
+In the above example, we can see that the address of myNum is 0x7ffe077e7fd4. &myNum is a pointer that points to myNum.

 A pointer is a variable that stores the memory address of another variable as its value.